Links on Android Authority may earn us a commission. Learn more.

 Samsung managed to reproduce accurate mid range sounds as well, as heard in One Day We’ll be Okay from Modulogeek.
 The piano doesn’t overwhelm the softer tones.
 However, the clapping that comes in late in the song is a bit too loud, to the point of unpleasantness.

 The Samsung Galaxy Buds Pro come with just about standard isolation as far as true wireless earbuds are concerned.
 While that may not sound like high praise, earbuds with rubber tips tend to isolate pretty well once you get a good seal.
-Of course, the Galaxy Buds Pro offer two levels of active noise-canceling so you can block out background sounds even better.
+Of course, the Galaxy Buds Pro offer two levels of active noise-cancelling so you can block out background sounds even better.

 We’ve noticed that the higher ANC setting does a better job of quieting bass and low-midrange frequencies, while the low ANC setting does a better job of quieting midrange frequencies.
 While the difference in midrange frequency attenuation is odd, it makes sense for Samsung to prioritize low-note reduction for its high setting.
 This just means that you should be able to easily tune out the droning of a bus or microwave.
 Neither ANC setting performs particularly well with nearby speech recognition, at least not when compared to the AirPods Max or Sony WH-1000XM4.